fanXbox/Jet-Impulse-NDS-EN-Translation/README.md

 This is a fan translation project for the game 'Jet Impulse' for the Nintendo DS.
 The project aims to translate the game without including original copyrighted contents.
 This means that:
 All text in the repository only contain the custom made translated strings.

+The character encoded as a space has been identified.
+Notepad++ is recommended for reading original Japanese texts.

 # Build
 The process of building the translated ROM is:
 * Use dsLazy to unpack your rom